 Pending I-485 After May 2026: What PM-602-0199 Means for Your Application

 If your Form I-485 was filed before May 21, 2026 and is still pending, USCIS Policy Memorandum PM-602-0199 does not retroactively reopen or refile your application.
-USCIS guidance memoranda generally apply prospectively, meaning officers will apply the new discretionary framing at the next adjudication step in your case (interview, Request for Evidence response, or final decision), not by reaching back into work already completed.
-The memorandum changes how officers weigh discretion going forward, not the statutory eligibility under INA section 245 that supported your filing.
+USCIS guidance memoranda generally apply prospectively.
+Officers will apply the new discretionary framing at the next adjudication step in your case, whether that is an interview, a Request for Evidence response, or a final decision.
+The memorandum changes how officers weigh discretion going forward.
+It does not undo the statutory eligibility under INA section 245 that supported your original filing.

 This page is general educational information.
 It is not a substitute for individualized review by a licensed immigration attorney who can examine specific facts, prior filings, and supporting documentation.